aureliayang/EcoSLIM_CONUS/src/README.md

 ###### compaction after transfers for all neighbors
 * This will keep the length of peripherical particles and compact at the end of the send
 ## Separation
+* If we do separation?
+* If we rearrange the array or just label th array?
 ## Others
 loop.txt is just for residual of previous code.